-Featuring a solid cedar top, solid maple back and sides, rosewood fingerboard and bridge, scalloped bracing, a dovetail neck joint, flamed maple neck, Gotoh Tuners, nitrocellulose lacquer finish; and measuring 24.75 inches in scale with a width of 1 11/16 inches at the nut - this guitar comes with, of course, a hard shell case and a limited lifetime warranty.
-It is priced at $2,500.00 US dollars.
+Featuring a solid cedar top, solid maple back and sides, rosewood fingerboard and bridge, scalloped bracing, a dovetail neck joint, flamed maple neck, Gotoh Tuners, nitrocellulose lacquer finish, and measuring 24.75 inches in scale with a width of 1 11/16 inches at the nut, this guitar comes with, of course, a hard shell case and a limited lifetime warranty.
+It is priced at $2,500.

 This guitar comes standard with acoustic/electric Bluestick pickup that features a volume control inside the sound hole in lieu of knobs in the guitars side.

-This guitar was built and voiced with contemporary or old time acoustic country blues in mind - but also does well for finger stylist.
+This guitar was built and voiced with contemporary or old-time acoustic country blues in mind, but it also does well for finger stylists.
 This is altogether a unique instrument with a unique tonality and vibe!

-Even less standard and far more unique than even the Gibson LC-!
-Cascade is practically every guitar made by the Breedlove Guitar Company.
-The Breedlove Guitars that I've seen and played have all been beautiful, and they have their own definite style of body - they don't do much of anything so far as copying or trying to improve upon the classic designs - Breedlove guitars are all unique.
+Even less standard and far more unique than even the Gibson LC-1 Cascade is practically every guitar made by the Breedlove Guitar Company.
+The Breedlove guitars that I've seen and played have all been beautiful, and they have their own definite style of body.
+They don't do much of anything so far as copying or trying to improve upon the classic designs; Breedlove guitars are all unique.

 This guitar comes with a hard shell case, limited lifetime warranty, solid Sitka Spruce sound board top, solid Myrtle wood back and sides, ebony finger board and bridge, scalloped braces, catalyzed polyurethane finish, and Grover Mini tuners.
 This guitar measures 25.5 inches in scale, and is 1 3/4 inches at the nut.
-This guitar is priced at $3,000.00 US Dollars.
+This guitar is priced at $3,000.

 Taylor guitars have their own unique bracing pattern, and their own unique voice, and what could possibly be said against a company that can take wood from old warehouse pallets and turn it into a fine guitar?